ualberta-smr/MiningAnnotationUsageRules/README.md

 ## Reproducing Results

+**!!!
+Disclaimer !!!:** The following instructions (including for the General Usage) have only been tested on Linux OS.
+I have not tested whether the instructions on Windows or Mac OS.
+Use them at your own discretion.

 ### Mining candidate usage rules

 Note that the output results may slightly vary due to proprietary projects